gitlabhq/gitlabhq/doc/development/testing_guide/best_practices.md

 Sometimes you may need to debug Capybara tests by observing browser behavior.

-You can stall Capybara and view the website on the browser by using the `live_debug` method in your spec.
+You can pause Capybara and view the website on the browser by using the `live_debug` method in your spec.
 The current page will be automatically opened in your default browser.
-You may need to sign-in first (the current user's credentials are displayed in the terminal).
+You may need to sign in first (the current user's credentials are displayed in the terminal).

 To resume the test run, you only need to press `c`.